Digital copies of plans and supporting documentation must be supplied on a CD-ROM or USB memory stick for all:

 For small developments valued below $100,000 we provide a scanning service for a fee.
 More information is available in the City's schedule of fees and charges.

 We cannot accept applications by email.
-You must submit the hard copy of your application, in person or by post, with the electronic files supplied on CD-ROM.
+You must submit the hard copy of your application, in person or by post, with the electronic files supplied on CD-ROM or USB stick.

 To discuss lodging a DA please contact a duty planner at the City: